fleetdm/fleet/docs/Using-Fleet/MDM-disk-encryption.md

 4. Run the `fleetctl apply -f workstations-canary-config.yml` command.

+### Step 2: share migration instructions with your end users

+In order to complete the process of encrypting the hard drive and escrowing the key in Fleet, your end users must take action.
+If the host already had disk encryption turned on, the user will need to input their password.
+If the host did not already have disk encryption turned on, the user will need to log out or restart their computer.

+Share [these guided instructions](./MDM-migration-guide.md#how-to-turn-on-disk-encryption) with your end users.

-### Step 2: confirm disk encryption is enforced and Fleet is storing the disk encryption key
+### Step 3: confirm disk encryption is enforced and Fleet is storing the disk encryption key

-1. In the Fleet UI, head to the **Controls > macOS settings > Disk encryption** tab.
+In the Fleet UI, head to the **Controls > macOS settings > Disk encryption** tab.
+You will see a table that shows the status of disk encryption on your hosts.

-2. In the table under the **Disk encryption** header click each status to view a list hosts:

-* Applied: disk encryption on and key stored in Fleet.
+* Applied: disk encryption is turned on and key stored in Fleet.
 See instructions for viewing the disk encryption key [here](#view-disk-encryption-key).

 * Action required (pending): the end user must take action to turn disk encryption on or reset their disk encryption key.
-Share [these guided instructions](./MDM-migration-guide.md#how-to-turn-on-disk-encryption) with your end users.

 * Enforcing (pending): disk encryption will be enforced and the disk encryption key will be sent to Fleet when the hosts come online.

 > It may take up to one hour for Fleet to collect and store the disk encryption keys from all hosts.

 * Removing enforcement (pending): disk encryption enforcement will be removed when the hosts come online.

 * Failed: hosts that are failed to enforce disk encryption.

+You can click each status to view the list of hosts for that status.

 ## View disk encryption key